asiaantczak/CV/README.md

 I always enjoyed working with technology and wanted to learn some kind of technical skills, but thought without going back to university this door was closed for me.
 And then I discovered coding, tried few online tutorials and knew I finally found a career path that ticked all the boxes: fast paced environment, challenges, real world problems to solve and continuous learning.
 And it is so much fun!

-I am looking for my first software developer job that will constantly challenge me to learn more, renew and improve.
+I am looking for my first software developer role that will constantly challenge me to learn more and improve.
 My goal is to join a company that uses the newest technologies and best practices where I can develop projects which will positively impact people's lives.

 ## Projects